Skip to content

 Task:

-• Write an sbatch script to run MultiQC for the toy dataset.
+• Write a script to run MultiQC for the toy dataset.

 To follow the naming convention we started with, you can use the following names: